Quick Verdict

 - Sleep coaching is detailed - sleep need, debt, and performance scores

-- The WHOOP Coach AI feature provides conversational coaching based on your data
+- WHOOP Coach provides conversational guidance based on your data

 - No screen means no distraction and better sleep ergonomics